LTSBigData/IOT_Simlutaion/README.md

 ##### Stage 2
 ![Second Plot - Plotting user paths and latest location](https://github.com/sarkaraj/IOT_Simlutaion/blob/master/output/images/2_user_history_2017-04-27%2021:18:01_grouped%20copy.png)

-Only the user's final location data are of interest to us.
-The *blue dots* represent the latest locaiton while the *red dots* shows the path of the users (although it can't be figured out from this plot due to to sheer number).
+Only the user's final location data (current location of user) are of interest to us.
+The *blue dots* represent the latest locaiton while the *red dots* shows the path of the users (although it can't be figured out from this plot).
 At next stages we'll be dealing with only the latest location.

 ##### Stage 3
 ![Third Plot - DBSCAN with noise](https://github.com/sarkaraj/IOT_Simlutaion/blob/master/output/images/3_user_history_2017-04-27%2021:18:01_DBSCAN%20copy.png)